Guest400123064/bbm25-haystack/README.md

 ## Usage

-The initializer takes [three BM25+ hyperparameters](https://en.wikipedia.org/wiki/Okapi_BM25), namely `k1`, `b`, and `delta`, and one path to a trained SentencePiece tokenizer `.model` file.
+The initializer takes [three BM25+ hyperparameters](https://en.wikipedia.org/wiki/Okapi_BM25), namely `k1`, `b`, and `delta`, one path to a trained SentencePiece tokenizer `.model` file, and a filtering logic flag ([see below](#filtering-logic)).
 All parameters are optional.
-The default tokenizer is directly copied from [this SentencePiece test tokenizer](https://github.com/google/sentencepiece/blob/master/python/test/test_model.model) with a vocab size of 1000.
+The default tokenizer is directly copied from [LLaMA-2-7B-32K tokenizer](https://huggingface.co/togethercomputer/LLaMA-2-7B-32K/blob/main/tokenizer.model) with a vocab size of 32,000.

 ```python
 from haystack import Document